 After anchoring for around three years she was finally able to get her green card.
 She left her position at Univision and started teaching public relations at a few different universities.
 It was at this time that she also started independently writing and producing her show SuperLatina.
 “We started from a carpet warehouse because that was the only space that the TV station had available and then two years later we moved the show to Dallas, seven years later we became syndicated by PBS.
 We are the only independently produced show in Dallas that has has received three national Emmys.”

 Today Natale is still out and about but as she describes it, “I have one foot in Dallas and one foot on a plane.”
-She’s on tour promoting her book, El Circulo Virtuoso, that delves into the personality types and personal stories of some of the most interesting people she’s interviewed over the years, and other events, have Gaby consistently on the go.
+Promotion for her book, El Circulo Virtuoso, that delves into the personality types and personal stories of some of the most interesting people she’s interviewed over the years, and other events, have Gaby consistently on the go.

 “The inspiration came to me one day when I finished the taping of my show.
 I’ve been interviewing extraordinary people from all walks of life and the question I asked myself is what do all my guests have in common?
 What’s the thing that united them – that made them stand out?
 They all have different dreams but similar patterns, patterns of thoughts, patterns of decision.”
 Through her introspection she was able to formulate seven archetypes – the dreamer, architect, maker, apprentice, warrior, champion, leader – and the “Circulo Virtuoso” that they exist on.
 She explores these different archetypes in her book through her own experiences and lives of some of the most fascinating people she has met, including: Carlos Santana, Cristina, and Eugenio Derbez to name a few.
 The book is packed with inspiring anecdotes, charts and actionable advice on how to nurture and cultivate the archetypes within you.
 It’s available now on Amazon, Barnes & Noble, and Target.